Almost all audio files contain both the audio and the tags.

 Cons:

-the flac commandline decoder has a test function, it will attempt to decode the audio and tell you if it has any errors or doesn't match the checksum.
+the FLAC command line decoder has a test function, it will attempt to decode the audio and tell you if it has any errors or doesn't match the checksum.

-foobar also can test, see the context menu 'verify integrity'
+Foobar also can test, see the context menu 'verify integrity'

 Source: Hydrogenaudio

-MPEG-1 Audio Layer 3, more commonly referred to as MP3, is a popular digital audio encoding, lossy compression format, an algorithm designed to greatly reduce the amount of data required to represent audio.
+MPEG-1 Audio Layer 3, more commonly referred to as MP3, is a very popular lossy compression format

 It was invented by a team of European engineers of Philips, CCETT (Centre commun d'études de télévision et télécommunications), IRT and Fraunhofer Society, who worked in the framework of the EUREKA 147 DAB digital radio research program, and it became an ISO/IEC standard in 1991.

-Several bit rates are specified in the MPEG-1 Layer 3 standard: 32, 40, 48, 56, 64, 80, 96, 112, 128, 144, 160, 192, 224, 256 and 320 Kbit/s, and the available sampling frequencies are 32, 44.1 and 48 kHz.
+Several bit rates are specified in the MPEG-1 Layer 3 standard: 32, 40, 48, 56, 64, 80, 96, 112, 128, 144, 160, 192, 224, 256 and 320 kbit/s, and the available sampling frequencies are 32, 44.1 and 48 kHz.

 Pro: